Surveys show that about 2 out of 3 B2B vendors use white papers.

 While some people think reading is hard work, white papers can easily communicate more business information in less time than video.
 For a busy decision-maker, time is money.

 For anyone working in a cubicle, an open office, or even a coffee shop, a video sound track is distracting and annoying to all their neighbors.

 Anyone nearby who is trying to get some real work done has to put up with a barrage of narration, crazy sound effects, and laughter.

 Do you really want to make that happen across the workplaces of all your target prospects?

 Sure, a video viewer can always wear earbuds.
-That’s a sure-fire way to impress your manager.
-Not!
+And that’s a sure-fire way to impress your manager… not!

 Reason #3: Video is best for how-to, not why-buy